overextended/overextended.github.io/docs/ox_inventory/index.md

 ### Ox Lib

-A resource designed to provide reusable functions that can be loaded into any resource with simple variable declarations rather than through fxmanifest.
+Provides easily reusable functions that can be imported into your resource or called with exports.

-**Currently used for:**
+**Used in the inventory for**

 - SetInterval
 - Server Callbacks
-- Table utilities (contains, matches)
 - Requesting models, animations, etc.
-- Disabling control actions
+- Marker management
+- Notifications and progress bar

 <div style={{ width: 'fit-content' }}>
   <a href="https://www.github.com/overextended/ox_lib">